Lincoln-Environmental/komanawa-nz-depth-to-water/docs_build/supporting_docs/Technial_note.rst

 Introduction and Background
 =============================

-Groundwater level data are a key input for a broad range of water resource investigation, management and research activities.
+Groundwater level data are a key input for a broad range of water resource investigation, management and research activities (e.g. testing global models XXXX).
 However, access to national groundwater level data in New Zealand is challenging, because they are held in the various Regional Council and Unitary Authority databases and in the New Zealand Geotechnical Database under a wide array of data architectures.
 The quality of the data and associated metadata varies significantly; in some instances, the data are subject to rigorous quality assurance processes and include accurate measurement point elevations and spatial coordinates.
 In other instances, the data comprise single readings of unknown quality with no information on the measurement point elevation or even the depth of the well.

-Future Coasts Aotearoa is a NIWA led Ministry of Business, Innovation and Employment (MBIE) Endeavour research programme that combines expertise in Indigenous culture, economics, social, and physical sciences to tackle the issue of sea-level rise in coastal lowland communities by enhancing the evidence base for sea-level rise risks.
-Key groundwater science outputs include: developing impact and adaptation thresholds for shallow groundwater hazards, producing a national coastal groundwater hazard exposure assessment and national and local models of seawater intrusion and water table shoaling.
+Future Coasts Aotearoa is a National Institute of Water and Atmospheric research (NIWA) led Ministry of Business, Innovation and Employment (MBIE) Endeavour research programme that combines expertise in Indigenous culture, economics, social, and physical sciences to tackle the issue of sea-level rise in coastal lowland communities by enhancing the evidence base for sea-level rise risks.
+Key groundwater science outputs include: developing impact and adaptation thresholds for shallow groundwater hazards, producing a national coastal groundwater hazard exposure assessment, and national and local models of seawater intrusion and water table shoaling.

 This technical note outlines the data collected and the methods used to produce and analyse a national depth to water dataset for New Zealand for the Future Coasts research programme.
 The dataset will be valuable for a range of applied science and research activities.